origamyllc/Advanced-Lane-Finding-P4-/writeup_template.md

         * Convert the image to HLS color space and separate the S channel
         * Convert the image to greysacle
   #### 3. Apply sobel transform in both X and Y directions to calculate the gradient

+ Initially a number of combinations of color and gradient thresholds were attempted.
+It was found that none of these were very robust to changing conditions in lighting and contrast.
+I used a sobel detector and calculated gradient in the x and y directions this solved the problem

         * Apply threshold on the results
         * Also apply threshold on the S channel and combine the results

   #### 4. Perform a perspective transform
+  I then changed to a top doen perspective to better facilitate the lane detection as an un transformed image seemed to be missing some lane markers
         * Convert the image to a top view perspective so as to detect the lane lines
   #### 5. Detect the lanes
+ I took a histogram of the bottom half of the image and found the bottom-most x position (or "base") of the left and right lane lines.
+Originally these locations were identified from the local maxima of the left and right halves of the histogram, but in my final implementation I changed these to quarters of the histogram just left and right of the midpoint.
+This helped to reject lines from adjacent lanes.
+The function then identifies ten windows from which to identify lane pixels, each one centered on the midpoint of the pixels from the window below.
+This effectively "follows" the lane lines up to the top of the binary image, and speeds processing by only searching for activated pixels over a small portion of the image.
+Pixels belonging to each lane line are identified and the Numpy polyfit() method fits a second order polynomial to each set of pixels.
        * Take a histogram of the bottom half of the image
        * Choose the number of sliding windows
        * Set height of windows